Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting: Experiments and Results

-To thoroughly evaluate the effectiveness of the Radiologist Copilot, we conduct both agent-level and task-level evaluations.
+\paragraph{\textbf{Evaluation Metrics.}} To thoroughly evaluate the effectiveness of Radiologist Copilot, we perform both agent-level and task-level evaluations.
 For task-level evaluation of radiology reporting, we adopt natural language generation (NLG) and clinical efficacy (CE) metrics.
-The NLG metrics include BLEU-1~\cite{papineni2002bleu}, ROUGE-L~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor}, and BERTScore~\cite{zhang2019bertscore}.
-The CE metrics are used to measure clinical accuracy, including F1-RadGraph~\cite{delbrouck2024radgraph} and GREEN~\cite{ostmeier2024green}.
-For agent-level evaluation of agentic tools, we use LLM-as-a-Judge~\cite{zheng2023judging}, adopting OpenAI GPT-5.1~\cite{openai2025gpt51} as the LLM judge.
-The evaluation assesses the entire process that the agent handles the task, considering four dimensions (Analysis Process, Tool Selection, Action Planning, and Action Execution) with scores ranging from 1 to 5 (Poor, Fair, Moderate, Good, Excellent).
-Analysis Process evaluates whether the query analysis is thorough, logical, and complete; Tool Selection assesses whether the agent selects tools accurately and appropriately; Action Planning evaluates the reasonableness of the planned actions; and Action Execution assesses whether the agent successfully executes the planned actions.
+NLG metrics include BLEU-1~\cite{papineni2002bleu}, ROUGE-L~\cite{lin2004rouge}, METEOR~\cite{banerjee2005meteor}, and BERTScore~\cite{zhang2019bertscore}.
+CE metrics contain F1-RadGraph~\cite{delbrouck2024radgraph} and GREEN~\cite{ostmeier2024green}.
+For agent-level evaluation, we use LLM-as-a-Judge~\cite{zheng2023judging}, employing OpenAI GPT-5.2~\cite{openai2025gpt52} as the judge to assess the entire automated radiology reporting process across four dimensions (Problem Analysis, Action Planning, Action Execution, and Overall Workflow), with scores ranging from 1 to 5 (Poor, Fair, Moderate, Good, Excellent).
+Problem Analysis evaluates whether the agent's task understanding is comprehensive and logical, and whether the overall solution is coherent and reasonable.
+Action Planning assesses whether the agent selects suitable tools and plans its actions reasonably.
+Action Execution examines whether the agent successfully executes the planned actions, using appropriate commands and producing valid results.
+Overall Workflow measures the effectiveness, reliability, and coherence of the agent’s complete solution process.